15 Gold Prospecting Hotspots in Washington State

 6. Peshastin Creek

 Historical mining operations left behind workable deposits.
 Focus on areas near the old Peshastin Mining District where fine gold is still commonly found.
+A durable gold pan set helps cover more ground.

 7. Swauk Creek

 Famous for its crystalline gold specimens, Swauk Creek continues to produce both placer and lode gold.
 The area around Liberty is particularly promising.
+Consider a sluice mat upgrade for micro-gold.

 8. Negro Creek

 Despite its controversial name, this creek near Leavenworth has been a consistent producer of placer gold since the 1800s.
+Bring vials to store fines.

 9. Wenatchee River

 The stretch between Leavenworth and Cashmere offers multiple access points and reliable gold deposits, especially after spring floods.
+A portable highbanker can be effective where legal.

 10. Blewett Pass Area

 The historic Blewett Mining District still yields gold.
 Check the numerous small creeks and drainage areas around the pass.
+A crevicing tool set helps in tight bedrock cracks.

 Safety Guidelines